Gantly History, Family Crest & Coats of Arms

 The surname Gantly was first found in Norfolk, where they held a family seat from ancient times.

 This web page shows only a small excerpt of our Gantly research.
-Another 339 words (24 lines of text) covering the years 1086, 1198, 1379, 1452, 1581, 1626, 1790, 1797, 1500 and 1854 are included under the topic Early Gantly History in all our PDF Extended History products and printed products wherever possible.
+Another 170 words (12 lines of text) covering the years 1086, 1198, 1379, 1452, 1581, 1626, 1790, 1797, 1500 and 1854 are included under the topic Early Gantly History in all our PDF Extended History products and printed products wherever possible.